sedol1339/files/abstracts.md

     -  We discuss strategies to improve large-batch training

 Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ...Hadsell, R. (2016).
 Overcoming catastrophic forgetting in neural networks. arXiv, 1612.00796.
 Retrieved from https://arxiv.org/abs/1612.00796v2

+Li, S., Jiao, J., Han, Y., & Weissman, T. (2016).
+Demystifying ResNet. arXiv, 1611.01186.
+Retrieved from https://arxiv.org/abs/1611.01186v2

+    - It was empirically observed that shortcuts that have depth 2 results in smaller training error, while it is not true for shortcut of depth 1 or 3
+    - We prove that shortcuts that have depth 2 yields depth-invariant condition number of the Hessian
+    - Shortcuts of higher depth result in an extremely flat (high-order) stationary point initially
+    - The shortcut 1 has a condition number exploding to infinity as the number of layers grows
+    - We experimentally show that initializing the network to small weights with shortcut 2 achieves significantly better results than random Gaussian Xavier initialization, orthogonal initialization, and shortcuts of deeper depth

 Liao, Q., & Poggio, T. (2016).
 Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex. arXiv, 1604.03640.
 Retrieved from https://arxiv.org/abs/1604.03640v2